IBM/dbb/Templates/Common-Backend-Scripts/README.md

 </details>

+## Generic stages

+When your pipeline setup uses a remote agents that runs outside of the z/OS build machine (like with an agent on an x86 environment), you can benefit from the [prepareLogs.sh](#preparelogssh) script to create an archive of the logs, before transferring it to the remote agent for attaching them to the pipeline run.

+Once the pipeline has completed all its tasks, you can use the [deleteWorkspace.sh](#deleteworkspacesh) to cleanup the created workspace on z/OS Unix Services and optionally the [generateCleanupCommands.sh](#generatecleanupcommandssh) for housekeeping activities of the DBB metadataststore.

-## prepareLogs.sh
+### prepareLogs.sh

-Script to obtain the logs that were produced as part of the pipeline steps in the *logs* directory.
+Script to obtain the logs that were produced as part of the pipeline step in the *logs* directory.

-### Invocation
+#### Invocation

 The `prepareLogs.sh` script can be invoked as follows: